maroda/practiceofpractice/README.md

 > _Some of these are about and/or contain games and exercises, others are on topics around practice and teamwork._

-1. Bailey, Derek.
-"Improvisation: Its Nature and Practice in Music".
+1. Bailey, Derek. **_Improvisation: Its Nature and Practice in Music_**.
 The source of the term "Practice of Practice".
+[Archive.org](https://archive.org/details/improvisationits0000bail), [Google Books](https://www.google.com/books/edition/Improvisation/t71s_eqGtEwC?hl=en)
-2. Pugh, Alison.
-"The Last Human Job: The Work of Connecting in a Disconnected World".
+2. Pugh, Alison. **_The Last Human Job: The Work of Connecting in a Disconnected World_**.
 To read more about the elements of Social Architecture that support Connective Labor, including the three necessary elements listed above.
+[Google Books](https://www.google.com/books/edition/The_Last_Human_Job/Yj_oEAAAQBAJ?hl=en)
+3. Schmitt, John F (Major, USMCR). **_Mastering Tactics: A Tactical Decision Games Workbook_**.
+Writings and exercises for "Tactical Decision Games" (TDGs) that are used by Marines to learn how to make decisions during combat.
+[Marine Corps Association](https://www.mca-marines.org/wp-content/uploads/Mastering-Tactics.pdf) [Google Books](https://www.google.com/books/edition/Mastering_Tactics/fTOaNQAACAAJ?hl=en)

 ## Webpages